Qumulo/docs/cloud-native-azure-administrator-guide/monitoring-metrics/how-audit-logging-works.md

 ---
-title: "How Audit Logging Works"
+title: "How Audit Logging Works in Qumulo Core"
 summary: "This section explains the different formats of audit logs for file system operations that Qumulo Core generates whenever a connected client sends a request to a Qumulo cluster."
 permalink: /cloud-native-azure-administrator-guide/monitoring-and-metrics/how-audit-logging-works.html
 sidebar: cloud_native_azure_administrator_guide_sidebar